eclipse/elk/docs/content/documentation/algorithmdevelopers/unittesting.md

     * Add a label if non exists.
 * Edges
     * Set edge label placement to `CENTER` if it has not been set.
+* Edge Labels
+    * Add a label to each edge if non exists.

+The options default to the values shown in the code fragment.

 ## Black Box Tests